All Episodes

 But we can fight to make a more perfect union.

-And a judicial branch that we need to hold intact that will help continue to propel, again, the greatest nation in the world forward.
+And we have a legislative branch, an executive branch that should be working toward that every single day, and a judicial branch that we need to hold intact that will help continue to propel, again, the greatest nation in the world forward.

-And to have our United Nations ambassador speak in that manner, I think is entirely inappropriate.
+And to have our United Nations ambassador speak in that manner, I think, is entirely inappropriate.

 And I add, there's never been a country in the history of mankind that has accumulated more power, abused it less, and used it to advance the human condition than this country.